tzuliu/skinny-bones-jekyll/README.md

 ## About

-This Github + Jekyll is built based on [skinny-bones-jekyll](https://github.com/mmistakes/skinny-bones-jekyll).
-You could find more details and tutorials at:
+This Github + Jekyll is built based on/forked from [skinny-bones-jekyll](https://github.com/mmistakes/skinny-bones-jekyll).
+You can find more details and tutorials at:

 * [Skinny Bones](https://mmistakes.github.io/skinny-bones-jekyll/)
 * [Made Mistakes](https://mademistakes.com/)